pressody/pressody-conductor/README.md

 ## About

 Deliver a smooth, secure existence for a PixelgradeLT WP Site.
-This should be a MU plugin.
+This should be used as a MU plugin.

 ## Development